Home / Insights / Testing

 None of this counts unless it is written down.
 Our balancing report travels with the fan and states: impeller mass, service speed, specified grade, the U_per calculation, initial and final residual unbalance per plane, correction masses and their positions, the balancing machine ID and its calibration-due date, and operator plus QA signatures.
 A wheel that will not come inside tolerance is quarantined, not shipped “close enough.”
 If you are specifying a critical-service fan, the three questions worth asking any supplier are: what grade, at what maximum speed, and may I see the residual on the record?

 Balance is a state, not a permanent property — it is lost to erosion, to one-sided deposit, and to a cleaning crew that knocks off a load-bearing weight.
-That is why we re-balance after any rotor work before restart, and why field trim-balancing is judged against ISO 20816 vibration zones.
+That is why we re-balance after any rotor work before restart, and why field trim-balancing is judged against ISO 14694 vibration limits (the fan-specific standard).
 If a fan in service is shaking, first prove it is imbalance and not resonance — see our notes on field vibration diagnostics and resonance versus imbalance.
 And because N drives the whole tolerance, it pays to nail the service speed down first when specifying the duty point.

 Talk to us about balancing to G2.5 →